Hormonal Health and Nutrition Support for Women in Perimenopause

 Women look online for relief because they want answers that make sense.
 This is where nutrition offers clarity.
 When you understand why your body reacts the way it does, you worry less and support yourself more.
 You deserve that.
 This stage is easier when you give your body steady, simple food that works with your hormones instead of against them.

 If you are ready to steady your hormones with real food, you might want more guidance.
-I put together a Keto Lifestyle book that helps you transition into a low carb way of eating without confusion.
+I wrote a Keto Lifestyle book that helps you transition into a low carb way of eating without confusion.
 It walks you through the basics, gives you simple meals, and shows you how to build steady habits.
 Many women feel better once they lower sugar and support their metabolism.
 If you want a clear path to follow, this book will help you get started.

 Disclaimer: The content shared here is for informational and educational purposes only and should never be taken as medical advice.